A fast and effective kernel two-sample test for large-scale data: Experiments

 In this section, we briefly check whether the median heuristic is reasonable for the new test through numerical studies.
 We use Gaussian data $N_{d}(\textbf{0},I_{d})$ vs. $N_{d}(\mu,\sigma^2I_{d})$ with $\Delta = \|\mu\|_{2}$, and examine the average median heuristic in each setting by 100 trials.
 The averaged median heuristic is around 10 when $d = 100$ and 14 when $d = 200$ in our settings.
 So we choose 8 bandwidths that differ by 2 from each other, starting from the averaged median heuristic -8 to the averaged median heuristic +8 in order to check bandwidths in a wide range.

+We also consider the Blobs problem studied in \cite{gretton2012optimal} and \cite{jitkrittum2016interpretable}.
+They noted that the median heuristic may not be a good choice when the length scale required to capture the difference between two distributions $P$ and $Q$ is small, and the Blobs data has such problem.

-We use 10,000 samples from each distribution and check the performance of the new test for each bandwidth choice under six different setttings at 0.05 significance level (Figure \ref{fig:band}).
+We use 10,000 samples from each distribution and check the performance of the new test for each bandwidth choice under eight different settings at 0.05 significance level (Figure \ref{fig:band}).

-We see that the new test controls the type I error well and there is no significant difference in the performance unless the bandwidth is too small.
-This result coincides with our conjecture in that the main data variation captured by the median heuristic reflects the difference between $P$ and $Q$ relatively well under the permutation null distribution.
-So we use the median heuristic for the proposed test.
+We see that the new test with the median heuristic not only controls the type I error well but also performs well even for the Blobs data compared to other choices of bandwidths.
+This result supports our conjecture in that the main data variation captured by the median heuristic reflects the difference between $P$ and $Q$ relatively well under the permutation null distribution.
+Hence, we use the median heuristic for the proposed test.